Preparing for Your Visit

 Feel free to have any support people who are helping you join us at the visit-- partners, grandmothers, whomever YOU want to have there is fine.
 If they are part of your team, their involvement is welcome, in any way that you and they find comfortable.

 No Tidying, No Worries!

-Please don’t worry about tidying your house, showering or dressing, or acting as a host in any way.
+Please don’t worry about tidying your house, showering or dressing, or, for in person visits, acting as a host in any way.
 I know you have a young baby, and I’d rather see you tucked in bed with your baby amidst a cheerful mess and a sink full of dishes, then running about cleaning.

 Make sure there is good lighting in the room you are in.
-If at all possible, have another adult with you who can hold / aim camera so I can observe you nursing.
-If possible have a flashlight or other small light available.
+If at all possible, have another adult with you who can hold / aim camera so I can observe you nursing more easily.
+If possible have a flashlight or other portable light available.